aws-samples/self-service-patching-solution-for-multi-account-organisation/README.md

 ## Prerequisites
 1. AWS Organization setup
 2. AWS Config enabled in the child accounts
+3. Delegated Administrator account for CloudFormation (if you are using any other account than organization payer)

 ## Deployment Steps
 1. Clone the repository.
 2. Upload the zip versions of the .py files and patching_window.template file to a S3 bucket.
 3. Upload the patching-stack.yml file and deploy the CloudFormation template in master account
     1. Provide a stack name.
-    2. Specify the bucket, where you have uploaded the code.
+    2. Specify the bucket, where you have uploaded the code. it can be a new bucket or existing bucket, make sure to update the bucket policy as per the policy provided in bucket-policy.json file in the repository.
     3. Specify the Organization id.
         ![](images/Deploy-Stack-1.png)
     4. Click on Next